| Home

 of a maintenance tool (software) for prevention of ball tap malfunction and

-malfunction in commercial cooling systems.
-We developed a Java program that
+commercial cooling systems.
+We developed a Java program that can simulate the

-can simulate the ball tap behavior in randomly changing environment and
+ball tap behavior in randomly changing environment and suggest maintenance

-suggest maintenance schedule to prevent ball tap malfunction and thereby,
+schedule to prevent ball tap malfunction and thereby, prevent a major

 |